JohannesGi/neptune_final_project/readme.md

 ## Methods & Results

-The original z-stack used for this project can be downloaded [here](https://www.dropbox.com/s/shb3zdfc6q9id08/H2AmCh-341x341.tif?dl=0) (170 MB):
+The original z-stack used for this project can be downloaded [here](https://www.dropbox.com/s/shb3zdfc6q9id08/H2AmCh-341x341.tif?dl=0) (170 MB).
 To better understand the original data a maximum z-projection of the movie in from of an .avi file can be seen [here](https://www.dropbox.com/s/c3pf76fmdoftlvv/H2AmCh-341x341_MAX_colored.avi?dl=0).

 Single particle tracking was performed with the [Fiji](http://fiji.sc/) plugin [Trackmate](http://imagej.net/TrackMate) to obtain nuclear position, which is saved into the table [Spots.xls](https://github.com/JohannesGi/neptune_final_project/blob/master/Data/Trackmate/original-data/Spots.xls).